 Campground At The Falls

-Those who might be looking for some fun around the water should check out Campground at the Falls near Pineville.
-The campground is a short drive from Joplin.
-In addition to the falls that give the campground its name, visitors can access a variety of water-based activities.
-Fishing and swimming are options that will entice many.
+This Missouri campground is just a short drive from Joplin.
+In addition to the falls that give the campground its name, visitors can enjoy a variety of water-based activities, such as fishing and swimming.

 Mill Creek Campground

-Located on the White River Arm of Table Rock Lake, Mill Creek Campground has 67 campsites available with hot showers and electric hookups.
+Located on the White River Arm of Table Rock Lake, Mill Creek Campground has 67 campsites available, many with electric hookups.

-The camp’s location the White River/Table Rock Lake provides many opportunities for fun on the water.
+The campground’s location at White River and Table Rock Lake provides many opportunities for fun on the water.
 Table Rock Lake has 779 miles of shoreline that offer a number of great options for fishing.
 Bluegill, crappie and catfish are frequent catches at the lake.

-Boating and kayaking are common activities that visitors also enjoy.
-Additionally, those who prefer mountain biking and hiking will find Mill Creek Campground has plenty to offer.
+Boating and kayaking are common activities.
+Those who prefer mountain biking and hiking will find Mill Creek Campground has plenty of trails to offer.